Choo Han Teck

-Choo Han Teck (born 21 February 1954) is a Singaporean judge of the Supreme Court.
+Choo Han Teck (born 20 February 1954) is a Singaporean judge of the Supreme Court.
 He was formerly a lawyer before his appointment to the court as a judge.
 It was revealed in 2021 that Choo was one of the defence lawyers representing Adrian Lim, the infamous Toa Payoh child killer who was executed in 1988 for charges of murdering a girl and boy as ritual sacrifices.
 In 1994, Choo also defended Phua Soy Boon, a jobless Singaporean who was hanged in 1995 for killing a moneylender.

 Choo was first appointed Judicial Commissioner in 1995, and later appointed High Court Judge in January 2003.
+He has been re-appointed thrice as Judge of the High Court since his retirement and will continue to serve in this capacity till 20 February 2026.
 Choo was appointed President of the Military Court of Appeal of the Singapore Armed Forces in November 2004.
+He is said to be one of the more senior judges in the Court presiding over matrimonial matters, and "has played an important role" in that area.

 Past court cases heard by Choo

+Murder of Ching Bee Ing

+Choo Han Teck, who then became Judicial Commissioner, presided the trial of Teo Kim Hong, a prostitute charged with stabbing her co-worker Ching Bee Ing to death in August 1995.
+After hearing the case for five days in January 1996, Choo found that Teo had intentionally stabbed Ching seven times, such that four of these injuries penetrated her heart and liver and sufficient to cause death in the ordinary course of nature.
+Choo therefore found Teo guilty of murder and sentenced her to death.
+Teo lost her appeal and she was hanged on 30 August 1996.